solgenomics/vigs_noble/README.md

 The original creators were Junil Chang, Melanie Davis, Andrew Segna and Kiran Mysore.

-The site has been transferred to the Boyce Thompson Institute.
+In late 2021, the site was transferred to the Boyce Thompson Institute.